- 📥 Set up backups

 failure command hook to run regardless of action, consider using

 There are some caveats you should be aware of with this feature.

 - You'll generally want to put a soft failure command in the

 before_backuphook, so as to gate whether the backup action occurs.
 While a soft failure is also supported in the

-after_backuphook, returning a soft failure there won't prevent any actions from occuring, because they've already occurred!
-Similiarly, you can return a soft failure from an
+after_backuphook, returning a soft failure there won't prevent any actions from occurring, because they've already occurred!
+Similarly, you can return a soft failure from an

 on_errorhook, but at that point it's too late to prevent the error.